 If you have had surgery, you may also provide a copy of your gender recognition certificate instead of one of the above.

-This resource was published 03/02/2021.
+This resource was last updated on 3 February 2021.
 This is legal information only and does not constitute legal advice.
 You should always contact a lawyer for advice specific to your situation.
+Please view our disclaimer for more information.